-The FCA system limitedly controls the brakes to preemptively mitigate impact in a collision.
-The brake control is maximized just before a collision.

-It will operate if the vehicle speed is greater than 8 km/h (5 mph) and less than or equal to 60 km/h (38 mph) on a forward vehicle.
+- The warning message appears on the LCD display with the warning alarms. - The brake control is maximized just before a collision, reducing impact when it strikes a forward vehicle. - It will operate if the vehicle speed is greater than 5 mph (8 km/h) and less than or equal to 50 mph (80 km/h) on a forward vehicle.
 (Depending on the condition of the vehicle ahead and the environment surrounding it, the possible maximum operating speed may be reduced.)